aksweb/RJPOLICE_HACK_472_CyberKnights_6/README.md

 ## 3. Crowd Congestion Detection using CSRNet:

-CSRNet, a deep learning model designed for counting and density estimation in crowded scenes.
+CSRNet is a deep learning model designed for counting and density estimation in crowded scenes.
 The system captures video from a camera source, processes the frames using CSRNet, and estimates the crowd density, identifying congestion areas.

- **Visualization:** Provides visual representation of crowd density and congestion areas.
+ **Visualization:** Provides a visual representation of crowd density and congestion areas.

  ## 4. Suspicious Object Detection using YOLOv5:

 YOLOv5 is a powerful object detection model.
-The system captures video from a camera source, processes the frames using YOLOv5, and identifies and highlights suspicious objects in real-time.
+The system captures video from a camera source, processes the frames using YOLOv5, and identifies and highlights suspicious objects in real time.

 **Visual Alerts:** Provides visual alerts or annotations for detected suspicious objects.

-## 5. Detection of Violence, Riots, Crimes, Accidents using YOLOv5:
+## 5. Detection of Violence, Riots, Crimes, and Accidents using YOLOv5:

 YOLOv5 is a state-of-the-art object detection model, to detect and identify instances of violence, riots, crimes, and accidents in video streams.
 The system captures real-time video from a camera source, processes the frames using YOLOv5, and provides alerts or annotations for the detected incidents.
  ![Face Detection Video](ml/sim2.gif)
 # HOW TO ACCESS DEMO
 # Camera Registration System

-This project is a Camera Registration System developed using the MERN stack (MongoDB, Express.js, React.js, Node.js).
+This project is a Camera Registration System developed using the MEFN stack (MongoDB, Express.js, Flask, Node.js).

 ## Prerequisites